getglimpses/getglimpses.github.io/docs/start_journaling.md

 ## Markdown

-glimpses comes with a support of `common-mark` compliant extensible markdown processor.
-The markdown button on menu bar shows a markdown preview of your entry, which on publishing will generate a private link, directing to an enriched HTML webpage.
+glimpses comes with a support of ` common-mark ` compliant extensible markdown processor.
+The markdown button on menu bar is to preview you markdown entry, which on publishing will generate a private link, directing to an enriched HTML webpage.

  <img width="500" alt="glimpses markdown preview button" src="https://getglimpses.github.io/assets/images/markdown-preview.png">